natsirtguy/defenses/README.md

 # Usage

-Calling `M-x odds` will open a buffer with the defenses sorted by their opponents expected score.
+Calling `M-x defenses` will open a buffer with the defenses sorted by their opponents expected score.
 The expected scores are evaluated using the over-unders and spreads from (http://www.vegasinsider.com/nfl/odds/las-vegas/) and the spreads from